-The COVID-19 Testing Impact Calculator identifies four test group categories.
+The COVID-19 Testing Impact Calculator identifies five test group categories.
 Please refer to the table below for descriptions and default assumptions.
 The test groups are exemplary tests.
 The default assumptions do not represent any one individual test.

 The COVID-19 Testing Impact Calculator provides guidance for asymptomatic screening of an organization.
 If tests are used for asymptomatic screening protocols, most tests are currently used off-label and under practitioner guidance.
 The sensitivity and specificity chosen for each test group is a conservative estimate for asymptomatic screening based upon consultation with industry experts.
 The performance and cost of tests within a test group can vary significantly.